The Marlow Murder Club (TV series)

 The Marlow Murder Club is a British-American cosy mystery comedy-drama television series based on Robert Thorogood's series of novels set in the English town of Marlow, Buckinghamshire.
 The show is co-commissioned by UKTV and Masterpiece, airing in the UK on U&Drama and in the US on PBS, and streaming on U and PBS Passport, respectively.

-The first series of The Marlow Murder Club, consisting of a single story, was adapted by Thorogood from his original novel of the same name.
-The second series, which began airing in the UK on 19 March 2025, consists of three two-part stories: the first adapted by Thorogood from his sequel novel, Death Comes to Marlow, and the second and third original stories by other writers.
+The first series of The Marlow Murder Club, consisting of a single story in four episodes, was adapted by Thorogood from his original novel of the same name.
+The second series, which began airing in the UK on 19 March 2025, consists of three two-episodes stories: the first adapted by Thorogood from his sequel novel, Death Comes to Marlow, and the second and third original stories by other writers.

-In May 2025, the show was renewed for a third series, following the same three-story format as the second and including an adaptation of Thorogood's third Marlow novel, The Queen of Poisons.
+In May 2025, the show was renewed for a third series, following the same three-story format as the second and including an adaptation of Thorogood's third Marlow novel, The Queen of Poisons, which screened on 18 March 2026; The second and third stories are titled Murder in the Dark and An Appetite for Murder, screening on 25 March and 1 April respectively.

+In 2026, the show was renewed for a fourth series, again following the same three-story format as the second and third series, including an adaptation of Thorogood's fourth Marlow novel, Murder on the Marlow Belle.